 Yoan Valat/AFP/Getty Images

-"It is undeniable that this year the French woman who has been dominating the media attention is Brigitte Macron, the wife of French President Emmanuel Macron.
-Like her or not, she has a very definite style, and we can be certain that her style/costume will be dominant this year, from her well known hairstyle to the length of her skirt.
-It will Brigitte Macronesque costume for sure." — Marie-Laure Fournier, president of French/New-Yorker agency Fournier PR + Consulting
+"It is undeniable that this year the French woman who has been dominating the media attention is Brigitte Macron, the wife of French president Emmanuel Macron.
+Like her or not, she has a very definite style, and we can be certain that her style/costume will be dominant this year, from her well-known hairstyle to the length of her skirt.
+It will be a Brigitte Macron-esque costume for sure." — Marie-Laure Fournier, president of Fournier PR + Consulting

 Ron Galella/Getty Images

-"Traditinally in France, Halloween costumes were more about the darker, ghoulish theme.
-This year, there will be a departure and a focus on strong female characters from current films and pop culture such as Wonder Woman, as well as French historical characters such as Esmeralda from The Hunchback of Notre Dame and even playful contemporary ones like Audrey Tatou from Amelie." — Valerie Giraud founder of Antonym Cosmetics
+"Traditionally in France, Halloween costumes were more about the darker, ghoulish theme.
+This year, there will be a departure and a focus on strong female characters from current films and pop culture, such as Wonder Woman, as well as French historical characters such as Esmeralda from The Hunchback of Notre Dame and even playful contemporary ones like Audrey Tautou from Amélie." — Valerie Giraud founder of Antonym Cosmetics